streamnative/tgip/README.md

 ## Basic information

-TGIP, organized by StreamNative, is a weekly live video streaming about Apache Pulsar.
+TGIP, organized by StreamNative, is a weekly live video streaming about Apache Pulsar in English.

 * Time: every Friday at 13:00 PST.